 Presents college algebra; matrices; and algebraic, exponential and logarithmic functions.
-Prerequisites: Modules 1-9, MTH 4, or SAT of 520.
+Prerequisites: Modules 1-9, MTH 158 with a grade of C or better, or SAT of 520.
 (Credit will not be awarded for both MTH 163 and MTH 166.)
 Lecture: 3 hours per week.